 Like all waves, light can propagate.
 The speed of light – and more generally, the speed of electromagnetic waves – in a vacuum is the largest speed known and a universal speed limit: it is impossible to travel faster.
 It is equally impossible to slow a photon down, a fact which physicists have interpreted as indicating that photons have no mass.

 Three types of photons

 The photon energy varies inversely with its wavelength.
-Photons are usually emitted by molecules, with energies of a few electronvolts and wavelengths of a fraction of a micron (a thousandth of millimetre).
-X-rays are emitted by the deeper layers of the atom, with energies reaching hundreds of thousands of electronvolts (keV) and wavelengths of the order of a billionth of a metre (nanometres).
+Photons are usually emitted by molecules, with energies of a few electronvolts and wavelengths of a fraction of a micron (a thousandth of millimeter).
+X-rays are emitted by the deeper layers of the atom, with energies reaching hundreds of thousands of electronvolts (keV) and wavelengths of the order of a billionth of a meter (nanometers).
 Gamma rays, on the other hand, are emitted by nuclei and have even higher energies with wavelengths appropriate to the dimensions of a nucleus.

 © IN2P3 ©